Tesla’s Marketing Strategy: Don’t just make electric cars, sell a slice of the future.

 By eschewing a flashy marketing campaign, Elon Musk communicates that Tesla is super-focused on groundbreaking technology.
-Every element of the Model S – from the recharging technology to the drag coefficient of the car – is the pinnacle of research and engineering.

 “BMW has a marketing department called engineering.” – Seth Godin

-Despite all this, Elon Musk (the founder of Tesla Motors, aka Iron Man) gives the impression that he isn’t too worried about marketing.
+Despite all this, Elon Musk (the founder of Tesla Motors, aka Iron Man) conveys the impression that he isn’t too worried about marketing.
 Give Tesla an advertising budget, and they’d likely pour it into refining their production.
 The end result?
 An even more incredible car that everybody’s going to be talking about.

 I know a lot of very wealthy people.
 Most of them made their money in technology.
 I don’t think Bentley or Rolls-Royce is anywhere near the top of very many of these people’s idea of an impressive car.
 A Tesla is more like it. – Jimmy Wales, on Quora

 This sort of advertising is earned, not bought.